pouriagr/from-attention-to-assurance/README.md

 This repository contains the code and data required to replicate the experiments presented in the research paper "From Attention to Assurance: Enhancing Transformer Encoder Reliability through Advanced Testing and Online Error Prediction".
 Banking77 dataset is available in the repository.
 Also, link to the image dataset is available in the codes.

+## Citation

+Please cite our paper if you use our method, code, or data in your work:

+https://